duke-libraries/ddr-ingesttools/README.md

-Ruby tools supporting ingest into the Duke Digital Repository.
+Ruby tools supporting the preparation of ingest packages for the Duke Digital Repository.